dala318/esphome-gecko/README.md

 ## I2C sniffers (experimental)

 * [GPIO pin decoder](components/i2c_sniffer/README.md), low-level pin level shange.
 It compiles but have not been able to test it for real yet.
 * [I2C bus reader](components/i2c_listener/README.md), Wire based (passive???) listner.
-It compiles but have not been able to test it for real yet.
+It does not really compile yet, may have to abandon the callback since it requires a static method and data to be fed back to the class instance.

 ## Code used as template and inspiration